-- Beat together the butter and sugar until the sugar is dissolved and the mixture is light and creamy.
+- In the bowl of a stand mixer or with an electric hand beater, beat together the butter and sugar until light and creamy.
 This may take between 5-10 minutes depending on the type of cake mixer you are using.

-- Add the eggs one at a time and beat thoroughly between each addition.
+- Add the eggs to the butter and sugar mixture one at a time, and beat thoroughly between each addition.

-- Add the vanilla extract and ensure that you scrape the sides of the bowl to mix in all the butter and sugar at the bottom and sides.
+- Add the vanilla extract and ensure that you scrape the bottom and sides of the bowl to mix in all the butter and sugar at the bottom and sides.

-- Add the flour in three parts alternately with the orange juice and lastly the milk.
+- Remove the bowl from the mixer and fold in the flour in three parts alternately with the orange juice and lastly the milk.

 - Fold in the grated rind of two oranges.

 - Spoon into a greased bundt baking tin and bake for 40 minutes.
 It may require a shorter baking time if you are using a fan assisted oven.
 You can use the same batter for cupcakes and they will take about 12 minutes.